-Diesel engines, like their close cousins, gasoline engines, are Internal Combustion Engines (ICE).
-Fuel is mixed with air as it goes into the engine and that mixture is compressed internally, inside the engine’s cylinders.
+Diesel engines, like their close cousins, gasoline engines, are internal combustion engines (ICE).
+That means fuel is mixed with air as it goes into the engine and that mixture is compressed internally, inside the engine’s cylinders.
 At some point, the fuel ignites (combusts), driving a piston down and turning the crankshaft, which is connected to the vehicle’s transmission and ultimately turns the wheels.
-The piston then moves moves up in the cylinder, pushing the burnt gases out of the engine and out the tailpipe as exhaust.
-Then the cycle repeats, several times per second.
+The piston then moves up in the cylinder, pushing the burnt gases out of the engine and out the tailpipe as exhaust.
+This cycle repeats several times per second.

-The more cylinders an engine has, the smoother it tends to run and the more power it can make since the combustion events come very close together in time.
-However, the more cylinders an engine has, the more complex and mechanically inefficient the engine becomes.
-How the cylinders are configured also has a bearing on performance, vibration and other factors.
+The more cylinders an engine has, the smoother it tends to run and the more power it can make since the combustion events occur very close together.
+The more cylinders an engine has, however, the more complex and mechanically inefficient the engine becomes.
+How the cylinders are configured also has a bearing on performance, vibration, and other factors.
 That’s true for both gas and diesel engines.

 Where diesel and gas engines diverge is how the fuel is ignited inside the engine.
-In a gas engine, the air and fuel is compressed and at a critical point in the timing of the cycle, a spark plug ignites the gas.
+In a gas engine, the air and fuel are compressed and, at a critical point in the timing of the cycle, a spark plug ignites the mixture.
 But in a diesel engine, there are no spark plugs.
-When diesel fuel and air are squeezed enough, the extreme compression generates enough heat that the mixture essentially spontaneously combusts.
+When diesel fuel and air are squeezed enough, the extreme compression generates enough heat that the mixture spontaneously combusts.
 This is known as “compression ignition,” and it’s the basis of how a diesel engine works.
-When a gasoline engine has combustion ignition, we often call it “knock” and it can ruin the engine.
+When a gasoline engine has compression ignition, we often call it “knock,” and it can ruin the engine.
 But diesel engines are built to take advantage of it.

 Diesel fuel, which is syrup-like compared to watery gasoline, packs more of a punch in terms of energy per unit of weight than gasoline (say, per gallon or liter).
 So even though it often costs more than gasoline, it contains more potential energy, so less diesel is required in terms of fuel to accomplish the same amount of work (in this case, driving distance) as gasoline.
-That’s why diesel cars tend to get mileage in the 30s, 40s or 50s — or more — depending on the engine and vehicle type.
-In terms of fuel comparative costs, it’s either a wash or a slight advantage for either fuel, depending on the price difference, vehicle and driving style.
-But overall, the final cost of use for either fuel over time is going to be pretty close to the same.
+That’s why diesel cars tend to get mileage in the 30s, 40s, or 50s — or more — depending on the engine and vehicle type.
+In terms of fuel comparative costs, it’s either a wash or a slight advantage for either fuel, depending on the price difference, vehicle, and driving style.
+But overall, the final cost for using either fuel over time is going to be nearly the same.

-Getting your diesel vehicle to run on biodiesel may require some small modifications (or it may not), but it depends on several factors, including what percentage of your fuel is biodiesel, which can be blended with regular diesel.
-Mercedes-Benz says its BlueTEC engines are warrantied for up to a 5 percent biodiesel blend.
+Getting your diesel vehicle to run on biodiesel may require some small modifications — especially if it’s older — but it depends on several factors, including what percentage of your fuel is biodiesel, which can be blended with regular diesel.
 There is a large biodiesel community online that can answer questions about the popular alt-fuel.
-The per-gallon cost of bio-diesel may also be higher than pump fuel, but since you can make it yourself, it really depends on aggregating the cost of the equipment, the oil source (which can be free) and your time.
+The per-gallon cost of bio-diesel may also be higher than pump fuel, but since you can make it yourself, it really depends on aggregating the cost of the equipment, the oil source (which can be free), and your time.

 Power output: horsepower vs. torque